BristolComputing/xrootd-se/README.md

 Make sure that `XROOTD_GID` and `XROOTD_UID` correspond to the `gid` and `uid` of the `xrootd` user on the cluster.

-Alternatively, instead of building the image yourself, you can use the tagged images from https://hub.docker.com/repository/docker/kreczko/xrootdse
+Alternatively, instead of building the image yourself, you can use the tagged images from [Docker hub](https://hub.docker.com/repository/docker/kreczko/xrootdse).
 Remember to change the version in `/etc/systemd/system/docker.xrootdse.service`.

 #### Step 2: Set up systemctl unit